ebi2kh/Video-Stream-Processing-with-Apache-Storm/README.md

 - Bolts can acknowledge the successful processing of tuples, and failed tuples are replayed to maintain data integrity.

 Apache Storm's main concepts enable the creation of fault-tolerant,scalable, and real-time data processing systems.
-By understanding thesecomponents, developers can design and implement distributed processingtopologies tailored to their specific use cases.
+By understanding these components, developers can design and implement distributed processing topologies tailored to their specific use cases.

 ## System Mode

-In the proposed system architecture, the main objective is to leveragethe distributed processing capabilities of Apache Storm for real-time imagefiltering.
-The system is designed to handle video streams and apply twodistinct types of image processing elements (PEs): PE1, responsible forapplying a Gaussian blur filter, and PE2, which applies a sharpening filter toeach frame of the video.
+In the proposed system architecture, the main objective is to leverage the distributed processing capabilities of Apache Storm for real-time image filtering.
+The system is designed to handle video streams and apply two distinct types of image processing elements (PEs): PE1, responsible for applying a Gaussian blur filter, and PE2, which applies a sharpening filter to each frame of the video.

 **1\.
 Distributed Processing:**